DevSecOps 101 part 1: Software Component Analysis (SCA)

 • Injections (SQL, NoSQL, XSS…) and requests forgery

-We constantly update our engine with state-of-the-art GraphQL Security research so that you never have to worry about the security of your GraphQL application again!
+We constantly update our engine with state-of-the-art security research so that you never have to worry about the security of your applications again!